New Delhi Police to Install CCTV Cams in 29 Shopping Areas

-In New Dehli, India, the city police has told the Delhi High Court that they have taken big steps in securing and defending the city from future terror attacks and crimes.
+In New Delhi, India, the city police has told the Delhi High Court that they have taken big steps in securing and defending the city from future terror attacks and crimes.
 The most prominent part of this plan has been the installation of CCTV security surveillance cameras in 29 large shopping areas around the city.
 With these cameras, police will be able to monitor activity and prevent crime.

-The police affirmed their goals of greater security in the New Dehli area in an affidavit submitted to Acting Chief Justice AK Sikri and Justice Rajiv Sahai Endlaw.
+The police affirmed their goals of greater security in the New Delhi area in an affidavit submitted to Acting Chief Justice AK Sikri and Justice Rajiv Sahai Endlaw.
 According to that affidavit, police said that they have installed CCTV security surveillance cameras in many areas including Ramlila Ground and Karol Bagh.

 There is a plan included in the affidavit that would call for the installation of CCTV security surveillance cameras in an additional 28 other shopping areas, including Model Town and GTB Nagar, here, the affidavit said.